 A DUI on your permanent record shows that you made the decision to drive while under the influence.
 We all make mistakes, it’s our nature as humans, but to insurance companies, it means that you’re an at-risk driver, and you might do it again.
 Individual cases may vary, but the trends don’t lie and car insurance companies produce rates based on statistics and factors.
 A DUI is one of the major red flags, so you pay more on average.

 Any Special Carriers

 A good thing to know is that there are more and more insurance companies out there that are starting to look past that one mistake you made five years ago, and will rate drivers based on other factors.
-However, instead of simply paying for insurance like you used to do at steep rates, you can use sites like CoverHound to find the best DUI auto insurance companies that are out there.

 When companies specialize in a certain type of market, they not only become good enough to compete in it but they also become better than most of the competition.
 If you find yourself working with an auto insurance company that works with specific risks, they are far more likely to evaluate you as an individual person and not just using a cookie-cutter process or formula.
 This is the best strategy you can use, because if you can prove you are moving forward, then you won’t be as big of a risk as someone who is apathetic about the whole process.

 Finally, if the DUI just occurred you may still have a chance of fighting it.
 This will obviously fall more into the realm of the law than just insurance, but if you can get that blemish removed from your record, then the insurance savings alone will almost certainly be worth the effort.

 Another thing you could do is (at least for the short term) look to see what your options are as far as minimizing or eliminating driving.
 The only problem with this one is that it is extremely inconvenient.